 SWAT Analysis

 ArcMap was utilized for analyzing basin data in study area β using the SWAT tool.
 The SWAT application delineated a watershed area based on the DEM, which served as a model input, along with weather, soil, and hydrologic data.
-The river gauge data were used to calibrate the SWAT model for a more accurate look at the nutrient and sediment loading that are contributing to hypoxia in the southern GoM.
+The river gauge data were used to calibrate the SWAT model for a more accurate look at the nutrient and sediment loading that were contributing to hypoxia in the southern GoM.

 IV.
 Results & Discussion